enbraun/slate/source/includes/_project.md

 > **`DELETE /v1/projects/{ID}/task/{Task_ID}`**

 Permanently deletes a task.
 It cannot be undone.
-By default, this operation will get failed if a task has any booking associated with it.
-To override this behavior, forceful remove can be used which will remove this task from all bookings associated with it.
+By default, this operation will fail if a task has any booking or timesheet associated with it.
+To override this behavior, forceful removal can be used which will remove this task from all bookings and timesheets associated with it.

 > Example Request